-E. Working with Human Tissues and Cells
+F. Working with Human Tissues and Cells

-Biosafety Level 2 practices and procedures must be followed when handling human blood, blood products, body fluids and tissues, as well as primary and established human and non-human primate cell lines that have not been screened for human pathogens.
+Biosafety Level 2 practices and procedures must be followed when handling human blood, blood products, body fluids and tissues, as well as primary and established human and non-human primate cell lines.
 These materials have the potential to contain bloodborne pathogens and must be handled according to the provisions set out in 29 CFR 1910.1030 - OSHA's bloodborne pathogens standard.
 This is consistent with the concept known as "Universal Precautions".
-Note work with human samples needs to be registered with the IBC as a Biological Materials Registration and containment measures compatible with the pathogen must be implemented.
+Note work with human samples needs to be registered with the IBC to ensure that containment measures compatible with the material are implemented and that personnel involved have access to a facility-specific Exposure Control Plan and have received annual bloodborne pathogens training.